varunoberoi/deepstream.io-website-old/pages/docs/list.md

 List
 ---------------------------------
 Lists are arrays of record names.
 Similar to records, lists can be manipulated and observed.
-Lists are created and retrieved using `client.record.get( &lt;name&gt; );`, e.g.
+Lists are created and retrieved using `client.record.get( 'name' );`, e.g.

 	var list = client.record.getList( 'users' );